Who we are

 Parsortix PC1 system

 Product Intended use: The Parsortix PC1 system is an in vitro diagnostic device intended to enrich circulating tumor cells (CTCs) from peripheral blood collected in K2EDTA tubes from patients diagnosed with metastatic breast cancer.
 The system employs a microfluidic chamber (a Parsortix cell separation cassette) to capture cells of a certain size and deformability from the population of cells present in blood.
 The cells retained in the cassette are harvested by the Parsortix PC1 system for use in subsequent downstream assays.
 The end user is responsible for the validation of any downstream assay.
-The standalone device, as indicated, does not identify, enumerate or characterize CTCs and cannot be used to make any diagnostic/prognostic claims for CTCs, including monitoring indications or as an aid in any disease management and/or treatment decisions.
+The standalone device, as indicated, does not identify, enumerate or characterise CTCs and cannot be used to make any diagnostic/prognostic claims for CTCs, including monitoring indications or as an aid in any disease management and/or treatment decisions.

 References